rust-lang/reference/src/expressions.md

 innermost enclosing statement; the tail expression of a block is considered part of the statement that encloses the block.

+A first exception is when a temporary value is created in the condition expression of an `if` or an  `if`/`else` expression.
+In this case, the lifetime ends right after the condition expression.

+Here is an example:

+- `let x = if foo(&temp()) {bar()} else {bas()};`.
+The expression `temp()` is an rvalue.
+As the temporary is created in the condition expression of an `if`/`else`, it will be freed at the end of the condition expression (in this example before the call to `bar` or `bas` is made).

-When a temporary rvalue is being created that is assigned into a `let` declaration, however, the temporary is created with the lifetime of the enclosing block instead, as using the enclosing statement (the `let` declaration) would be a guaranteed error (since a pointer to the temporary would be stored into a variable, but the temporary would be freed before the variable could be used).
+Another exception is when a temporary rvalue is being created that is assigned into a `let` declaration.
+In this case the temporary is created with the lifetime of the enclosing block, as using the enclosing statement (the `let` declaration) would be a guaranteed error (since a pointer to the temporary would be stored into a variable, but the temporary would be freed before the variable could be used).
 The compiler uses simple syntactic rules to decide